Neppord/monadic_parser_tutorial_in_javascript/Episode 1: What are Functors.md

 ## Pure

-Lifting values is done with a type constructor (indicated by the `new` keyword in javascript)  or the function pure sometimes called return (not existing in JavaScript).
+Lifting values is done with a constructor (indicated by the `new` keyword in javascript)  or the function pure sometimes called return (not existing in JavaScript).
 This operation changes a values type, lifting it into the given Functor.
-In javascript, one of the type constructors you have probably already used is the list literal `[]`.
+In javascript, one of the constructors you have probably already used is the list literal `[]`.
 Writing `[1]` lifts `1` from the type `Number` to the type `Array` of `Number`.

 If pure was defined for Array it would look like this: